lmguzman/ggplotVslattice/README.md

 # ggplotVslattice

-This project is going to explore how to do different types of plots in both Lattice and ggplot 2
+This lesson was developed to compare the basic functions of ggplot2 and lattice.
+This lesson was taught for the R study group at UBC